Setting Event Pricing

 Set your early, base, and late rates for each participant type under Event Settings.

 A percentage amount may be added to orders for the Event Type to help cover the cost of merchant fees.
 This is done in the Event Type Pricing settings.

 Requiring Minimum Payments at Registration

 Requiring full payment or partial payment per youth/adult can be enabled in the Event Type Pricing settings.

-A campsite deposit can be configured at the event (See Creating Events).
+A campsite deposit can be configured at the event when Numbers are used (See Creating Events).
 Campsite Deposits are billed when the registration is created and are applied to the overall registration fees.